MicrosoftDocs/windows-powershell-docs/docset/windows/configci/New-CIPolicy.md

 ### Example 1: Create a policy
 ```
-The first command scans for user mode executables (applications) along with kernel mode binaries such as drivers and creates rules at the Publisher level.
+The first command scans for user-mode executables (applications) along with kernel-mode binaries such as drivers and creates rules at the Publisher level.
 The command creates a policy and stores it in the file that is named Policy.xml.
 This command specifies the **OmitPaths** parameter to exclude files in the temp\ConfigCITestBinaries folder.
 The command specifies the **NoScript** parameter so that it gets information for only PE files.
 PS C:\> New-CIPolicy -ScanPath '.\temp\' -UserPEs -OmitPaths '.\temp\ConfigCITestBinaries' -NoScript -FilePath '.\Policy.xml' -Level Publisher
 Scan completed successfully